KunalMaverick/GSM-THINGSPEAK-Demo/README.md

-Thats all you need to do after cloning this rep :))
+Thats all you need to do know before cloning this rep :))